DerickEddington/cfg_rust_features/README.md

   and thus `benches/` targets are effectively empty with a `stable` compiler but are non-empty with `nightly`, automatically without needing to remember to give `--features`.

-  Further, `benches/` targets can be made to adjust if a future version of Rust stabilizes its benchmarking `test` feature and if a future version of this crate adds support for that feature, and targets can still be made to work while the feature is unstable, like:
+  Further, targets can be made to adjust if a future version of Rust stabilizes a feature, e.g. the benchmarking `test` feature, and if a future version of this crate adds support for that feature; and targets can still be made to work while the feature is unstable and while this crate does not have support, like:
   ```rust
   // If provided by either stable or unstable feature, have this target
   // be non-empty.